 Golden Horizons of Crosslake Golden Horizons of Crosslake is a community that provides assisted living in serene Crosslake, MN.
 Seniors are allowed to live independently as possible at the same time receiving health services and personal care.
 The community's apartments and health care services...

 In terms of diversity, Minnesota ranks 27th in the nation and is considered LGBTQ friendly.
-In Minnesota, 29% of the population is over the age of 55.
-The median age in the state is 38.
 In terms of religion, 34% of Minnesota residents attend religious services among the 5,953 different congregations that are available in the state.
-The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-19%, Mainline Protestant-29%, and Historically Black Protestant-2%.
+The top three Christian denominations in the state are Evangelical Protestant-19%, Mainline Protestant-29%, and Historically Black Protestant-2%.
+The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%.
 In Minnesota there are 170 masonic lodges.
+The median age in the state is 38, and 29% of the population is over the age of 55.
 In the last presidential election 46% of Minnesota residents voted Democrat and 45% voted Republican.

+The average humidity across the state is 70%.
+Humidity levels tend to reach their peak in the month of December at around 80%.
 On average, Minnesota has an air quality index rating of around 34.5 AQI.
-The highest seasonal air quality index rating occurs in the month of May with a rating of 42.7 AQI.
+The average air quality index rating peaks in the month of May with a rating of around 42.7 AQI.
+During the summer, the average temperature in Minnesota is around 67F.
+Over the summer months the average high temperature peaks at around 86F during the month of July.
+The average low summer temperature is around 42F in the month of June.
 During the winter, the average temperature in Minnesota drops to around 13F.
-The average high winter temperature is around 33F in the month of February.
+During the winter, the average high temperature peaks at around 33F during the month of February.
 In the winter months, the average low temperature falls to around -11F during the month of January.
-The average temperature in the summer rises to around 67F.
-The average high summer temperature is around 86F in the month of July.
-In the summer, the average low temperature drops to around 42F during the month of June.
-The average monthly precipitation for the state of Minnesota is around 2.37 inches.
-The average amount of precipitation peaks during the month of June at around 5.59 inches.
-On average, the humidity rating for Minnesota is around 70%.
-The highest monthly average humidity rating is 80% in the month of December.
+The most precipitation occurs in June with an average of 5.59 inches of precipitation a month.
+On average, the state receives 2.37 inches of precipitation a month.
 While residents of Minnesota mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Minnesota can include floods and earthquakes (high).

 The state of Minnesota has a diverse array of plant and animal life.
-Local plant life can consist of Hemlock, Wine, Red, And Black Spine, Juniper, and Pin Cherry.
-While venturing throughout the state, you might see animals such as the Horned Lark , the American Kestrel, the Common Loons, or the Trumpeter Swans.
-The state animal of Minnesota is the Eastern Timber Wolf.
+Local plant life can consist of mountain ash, pin cherry, black cherry, and tamarack.
+While venturing throughout the state, you might see animals such as the bald eagles, the trumpeter swans, the eastern phoebe, or the American kestrel.
+The state animal of Minnesota is the eastern timber wolf.